-As of December 31, 2018, the exercise of all BCE, all BSA and all SO and the definitive acquisition of all AGA allotted and outstanding will thus allow for a subscription or acquisition of 2,700,426 new ordinary shares, generating a dilution of 9.82% based on fully diluted capital (see Section 19.1.5.1, "Warrants" of this Universal Registration Document) (As of June 30, 2019: 2,378,342 ordinary shares, generating a dilution of 7.58%, and as of September 30, 2019: 2,590,009 ordinary shares, generating a dilution of 8.19% based on fully diluted capital).
+As of December 31, 2019, the exercise of all BCE, all BSA, all OCA and the definitive acquisition of all AGA allotted and outstanding will thus allow for a subscription or acquisition of 3,869,644 new ordinary shares, generating a dilution of 11.79% based on fully diluted capital (see Section 19.1.5.1, "Warrants" of this Universal Registration Document).

-Moreover, the exercise of delegations of authority granted to the Board of Directors by the mixed general meeting of April 12, 2018 to carry out one or more capital increases could lead to additional dilution.
+Moreover, the exercise of delegations of authority granted to the Board of Directors by the mixed general meeting of June 11, 2019 to carry out one or more capital increases could lead to additional dilution.
 See Section 19.1.5, "Other Securities Giving Access to Share Capital" of this Universal Registration Document.